 Costs may also be awarded by a Court on an indemnity basis.
 As for Party/Party costs, the relevant test is also fair and reasonable but the onus of proof is shifted.
 For indemnity basis bills, the paying party must prove that claims are unreasonable.

 Indemnity-basis bills are drawn and assessed/taxed on a more generous basis and, as with all bill of costs, Pattison Hardman draw the bill mostly from the legal files maintained by the solicitor who has carriage of the matter.

 Solicitor/client costs are the costs claimed by the solicitor from their client.
-In New South Wales this is generally calculated pursuant to a costs agreement, however the costs must be fair and reasonably incurred.
+This is generally calculated pursuant to a costs agreement, however the costs must be fair and reasonably incurred.
 Relevant expenses, such as counsel’s fees, medico-legal report fees and court filing fees are claimed as disbursements.

-There are a number of legal obligations of which practitioners must be mindful in respect to solicitor/client costs as disclosed in the Legal Profession Uniform Law (NSW).
+There are a number of legal obligations of which practitioners must be mindful in respect to solicitor/client costs.
 A failure to adhere to the relevant rules can impact on the amount of costs that can be awarded in favour of a solicitor.

 Upon receipt of a Notice of Objection to your bill of costs, Pattison Hardman can advise on further negotiations and can prepare concessions/replies.
 The aim is to analyse the general and itemised objections and provide a concise reply, justifying the claims made and conceding claims that are unlikely to be permitted on assessment.

-Pattison Hardman have experience in all aspects of the taxation process.
+Pattison Hardman have extensive experience in all aspects of the taxation process.